traefik/traefik/docs/content/observability/tracing/overview.md

 The tracing system allows developers to visualize call flows in their infrastructure.

-Traefik uses OpenTracing, an open standard designed for distributed tracing.
+Traefik uses OpenTelemetry, an open standard designed for distributed tracing.

 Traefik supports five tracing backends: